EleutherAI/gpt-neox/README.md

 We also host a Docker Image on Dockerhub at `leogao2/gpt-neox`, which enables easy multi-node training.

-### Configuration and Parameters
+Once you've installed all the requirements and set up your model configuration, the next step is obtaining and preprocessing your dataset.
+We provide a data processing library that is easily interfaced with via the function `prepare_data.py`.
+Calling `python prepare_data.py enron -t CharLevelTokenizer -d ./data/` will download the dataset `enron`, tokenize it with a character-level tokenizer, and save the results to `./data/`.

-GPT-NeoX parameters are defined in a YAML configuration file which is passed to the `deepy.py` launcher - for examples see the `configs` folder.
+GPT-NeoX parameters are defined in a YAML configuration file which is passed to the `deepy.py` launcher.
+We provide baseline examples for the models found in the paper [Language Models are Few Shot Learners](https://arxiv.org/abs/2005.14165).
+Configs such as file locations that are dependant on your particular system go in `local_configs.yml`.
+We have filled it out with some placeholder examples, but you will need to update this for your system.

-For a full list of parameters and documentation see the [configuration readme](configs).

-### Datasets

-Quick overview of the datasets we provide

-### Running the Code

 All functionality follows the pattern `./deepy.py main_function.py -d configs small.yml local_configs.yml`
 We currently offer four main functions:
-1. `pretrain_gpt2.py` is used for training and finetuning models
+1. `train.py` is used for training and finetuning models.
-2. `evaluate.py` is used to evaluate a trained model using the evaluation harness
+2. `evaluate.py` is used to evaluate a trained model using the evaluation harness.
-3. `generate.py` is used to sample text from a model.
+3. `generate.py` is used to sample text from a trained model.
-4. `distill.py` is used to distill a larger model into a smaller model.
+4. `distill.py` is used to distill a trained model into another model.

 ## Features